I was an assassin once... I wasn't very good. However, I did manage to make friends with a giant who loved books!

 My History with Wick

-From the very moment the first trailer hit back five or six years ago for John Wick, I was immediately a diehard fan.
+From the very moment that the first trailer hit back five or six years ago for John Wick, I was immediately a diehard fan.
 Instantly seeing a trailer for the first movie and I could tell that this was going to be something right up my alley; Keanu Reeves playing a hardcore assassin who seeks vengeance for the death of his dog?
 Sold!
 Take all of my money right now, I don’t care.
 I need to see this masterpiece as soon as humanly possible.
 Then finally seeing the film in 2014, I only wished I had more money to spend on seeing the film again and again.
 John Wick was stylish, cool, ambitious in its world-building and all the ways it made use of shooting people in the head.
 Holy hell, the film was a beast that I instantly fell madly in love with.
 I’m pretty sure it got me pregnant too.
 Then the sequel came around a few years later and I assume the awesomeness was too much for my fetus to bear, which really sucks because I already named it Jeff.
 In all seriousness, when Chapter 2 came out in 2017, I was ready for Chapter 3 as soon as the credits rolled.
 I adored both of the John Wick installments tremendously and the third was easily one of my most highly anticipated films of 2019.

 The Baba Yaga Returns

 Starting off mere moments after Chapter 2 concluded, John Wick (Keanu Reeves) is now on the run from the whole international assassin society as there is a fourteen million dollar bounty on his head as a result for killing a member of the High Table on continental grounds.
-The only way John can survive is by keep moving forward and kill everyone in his way.
+The only way John can survive is by keep moving forward and killing everyone in his way.

-F*ck Yes, It Feels So Good and I Want MORE!
+It Feels So Good and I Want MORE!

 That’s right, baby!
 Wick is back and kicking even more ass than ever before.
 Although don’t walk into this film under the impression that this is the final chapter for our favorite super-assassin, Mr. John ‘Mother-F*cking’ Wick.
 Oh no, my friends.
 This is no tightly wrapped up trilogy, Chapter 3 sets up for a sequel.
 Trust me when I say, by the end of everything that Wick goes through in all three of these films… now he’s pissed.
 He wasn’t quite angry before.
 Now… he’s angry.
 The secondary title, Parabellum, is an accurate proclamation of the film for the audience; prepare for war.
 And I, for one, cannot wait for the war!